 (Automatic Number Plate Recognition) – the police can check on MID from their patrol cars to see if a vehicle is insured or not.

 There are different levels of insurance which include:

 Third Party means that if you have an accident and cause damage or injury to any other person, vehicle, animal or property, you will be covered for their costs.
 It doesn’t cover any of your costs like repair to your own vehicle or any injury to you.

-It very important that you always read the detail of your insurance policy and make absolutely sure that you are covered to the level you require.
+It very important that you always read the detail of your insurance policy and make absolutely certain that you are covered to the level you need.

 Before driving anyone else’s car you must always: